icing/mod_h2/mod_http2/README.md

 Apache httpd uses APR's `bucket brigade`s to transfer data and meta information through its connection filters.
 So, whatever also one does, ultimately `streams` and `c2` connections will use brigades.

-The difficulty is: **it is impossible to transfer a bucket from one brigade to another between threads**.
+The problem is: **it is impossible to transfer a bucket from one brigade to another between threads**.

 A bucket belongs to a `bucket_alloc` which belongs to a memory pool.
 All three are not thread safe and tied.
 Imagine transferring from brigade `b1` on thread `t1` into brigade `b2` on thread `t2`: